By SETH J. FRANTZMAN

 Yehouda Shenhav critiqued Arendt in The Arab Jews page 6-7 and provides a full block quote of her infamous letter to Karl Jaspers where she accused police of “looking Arab” and being “brutes” and claimed Jerusalem of having an “Oriental mob, like one were in Istanbul or some half-Asiatic country.”
 The source for this quote can also be found in Arendt and Jaspers (1992), page 434-35.

-Arendt’s troubling relationship with Martin Heidegger is the key to understanding her infatuation with Eurosupremacism, white supremacism and reveals her to probably have been a Nazi, albeit one who was forced from the ideology once it became clear that they would not accept her as an assimilated Jew who identified wholeheartedly as a German.
+Arendt’s troubling relationship with Martin Heidegger is the key to understanding her infatuation with Eurosupremacism, white supremacism and reveals her to probably have been a Nazi, albeit one who was forcibly distanced from the ideology once it became clear that they would not accept her as an assimilated Jew who identified wholeheartedly as a German.
 This link provides evidence of her testifying on behalf of Heidegger at his de-nazification hearing after the war.
 Heidegger’s “self-assertion of the German University“, his address as rector in 1933, is a must read to get inside the worldview that Arendt was exposed to and which she supported.
 In his speech Heidegger noted that “academic freedom” was “banished” from the university.
 He sought to place the University at the disposal of the new Nazi state.
 He spoke of the bonds of the “people to the destiny of the state” and the “german essence” and the need for “labor service” and armed service.
 This is not a liberal view, a progressive view, but a radical, right wing, fascist, chauvinist view.
 And Arendt supported it.
 Unsurprisingly Heidegger is loved by racists today on the web.